-Despite its manufacturing past, Liverpool is now not a dingy industrial city but a city full of music.
-It is home to the Philharmonic Orchestra and the birthplace of The Beatles.
+Despite its manufacturing past, Liverpool is no longer a dingy industrial city but rather a city full of music.
+It is home to the Philharmonic Orchestra and is the birthplace of The Beatles.
 It offers many free museums, parks, and good, inexpensive restaurants.
-Make sure to attend a street festival or two and, if you’re here in August, go to the Matthew Street Festival to enjoy one of the biggest music festivals in Europe.
+Make sure to attend a street festival or two and, if you’re here in August, go to the Matthew Street Festival to enjoy one of the biggest music events in Europe.
 Most people come here for either the football or the Beatles but there is much more to the city than that.
 Come stay awhile.

 - Average Cost of Food: Liverpool has many good budget options.
 Fish and chips will only cost you $8 USD.
 Delis will give you a good variety of cheap sandwiches for $8-10 USD, and some Indian restaurants will give you a big lunch portion for $10 USD.
 A week’s worth of groceries will cost around $65-80 USD.
 Eating out a nice restaurants will really eat into your budget.
 Expect to pay around $32 USD for a meal at a sit down restaurant including a drink.

-- Transportation Costs: Buses are reliable and convenient and a day pass will cost $5 USD.
+- Transportation Costs: Buses are reliable and convenient and a day pass will cost $7 USD.
 The train station runs every fifteen minutes and covers anywhere in the city you want to go.
-A one way ticket will cost $3 USD.
+Prices vary by distance traveled.

 Top Things to Do

-- World Museum – This museum is near St. George’s Hall and contains a vast assortment of British rocketry exhibits as well as one of the best Egypt exhibits, and, like all the museums around, it is free.
+- World Museum – This museum is near St. George’s Hall and contains a vast assortment of British rocketry exhibits as well as one of the best Egypt exhibits around.
+Like all the museums here, it is free.

 - The Bluecoat – This gallery showcases artists of all sorts: painters, visual art, music and dance.
 It’s free to visit and a great way to see some of the local art.

-- International Slavery Museum – It showcases the impact that slavery had not only on the Liverpool area of Great Britain, but the world.
+- International Slavery Museum – It showcases the impact that slavery had not only on Liverpool, but the entire world.
 It’s a very sober museum but also very detailed and helps show how Liverpool grew in importance.

 - Matthew Street Festival - Every August, Liverpool puts on one of the biggest music festivals in the world and bands from all over England come to perform.

-- The University of Liverpool – The university is known for its teaching and research, and has a beautiful grounds that makes for a lovely afternoon stroll.
-You can also take guided tours of the university.
+- The University of Liverpool – The university has beautiful grounds that makes for a lovely afternoon stroll.
+You can also take guided tours of the campus.

 - The Liverpool Cathedral – The Liverpool Cathedral is one of the finest examples in the world of Gothic revival architecture.
 On a clear day, the tower affords breathtaking views of Liverpool, Merseyside and beyond.

 - Merseyside International Street Festival – Every year in the middle of July, Liverpool is host to a three-week extravaganza of music and art.
-This event highlights cultures from all over the world and there are tons of indoor and outdoor performances everywhere.
+This event highlights cultures from all over the world and there are tons of indoor and outdoor performances.